openebs/website/docs/main/Solutioning/openebs-on-kubernetes-platforms/gke.md

 - **Enable Huge Pages**

     2MiB-sized Huge Pages must be supported and enabled on the storage nodes i.e. nodes where IO engine pods are deployed.
 A minimum number of 1024 such pages (i.e. 2GiB total) must be available exclusively to the IO engine pod on each node.
     Secure Socket Shell (SSH) to the GKE worker node to enable huge pages.
-See [here](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/ssh-cluster-node) for more details.
+Refer to the [Manage Cluster Nodes documentation](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/ssh-cluster-node) for more details.

 - **Kernel Modules**